 Zah\'alka and Worring~\cite{zahalka2014towards} presented a comprehensive overview of multimedia visualization methods (primarily of images) in their survey.
 They categorized existing techniques into five types: basic grid, similarity space, similarity-based, spreadsheet, and thread-based.
 The three methods commonly used by ML practitioners described in Sect.
 1 and \autoref{fig:summary} (i.e., random grid, t-SNE, and a grid version of t-SNE) belong to the ``basic grid,'' ``similarity space,'' and ``similarity-based'' categories, respectively.
 Our proposed treemap-based method can also be placed in the ``similarity-based'' category.

-The idea of using treemaps for image browsing was proposed in 2001 by PhotoMesa~\cite{bederson2001photomesa}.
-PhotoMesa proposed two variations of the treemap algorithms: ordered and quantum treemaps.
-The ordered treemap ensures the order of images in each treemap block will match the order in file structures (e.g., by timestamp) and the quantum treemap ensures that the widths and heights of the generated rectangles are integer multiples of a given elemental size.
-Unlike their data, ML datasets have different properties: each dataset has a set of classes, but the images within each class have no order.
-Because there is no existing hierarchical structure, we extract one using agglomerative clustering algorithms and adapt the slice-dice treemap algorithm~\cite{shneiderman1992treemap}.
+The idea of using treemaps for image browsing was proposed in PhotoMesa~\cite{bederson2001photomesa}.
+It consists of two variations of the treemap algorithms: the ordered treemap algorithm ensures the order of images in each treemap block will match the order in file structures (e.g., by timestamp); and the quantum treemap ensures that the widths and heights of the generated rectangles are integer multiples of a given elemental size.
+Unlike the data commonly used in treemaps, ML datasets have different properties: each dataset has a set of classes, and the images within each class have no order.
+Because there is no existing hierarchical structure, we extract one using agglomerative clustering algorithms.

 An important task in analyzing images or multimedia data is categorizing or exploratory searching.
-The key difference from tabular datasets is that image datasets are not annotated with structured attributes; images are unstructured.
-Many common data operations like filtering, grouping, and sorting cannot be directly applied.
+The key difference from tabular datasets is that image datasets are not annotated with structured attributes---images are unstructured.
+Many common data operations like filtering, grouping, and sorting cannot be easily applied.
 If we consider low-level tasks by Amar et al.~\cite{amar2005low}, only a few of the 10 tasks can be applied to images~\cite{zahalka2014towards}.
 Thus, an important challenge in interactive visualization of image data is automatic extraction of semantic information, interactive exploration of categories, or both~\cite{van2016iclic,zahalka2020ii,xie2018semantic}.